 Editor's note

 Corned beef was a cut of meat like brisket that had been salt-cured.
-The term “corned” comes from the usage of large grained rock salt, called “corns” used in the salting process.
-It was not cooked before eaten as it was a "cured" meat.
+The term “corned” comes from the usage of large grained rock salt, called “corns,” used in the salting process.
+It was not cooked before being consumed as it was a "cured" meat.

 Curing meat with salt and brine, much like culturing vegetables like sauerkraut or kimchi, was born out of practicality before the days of refrigeration.
-Folks needed a way to preserve meat & vegetables to have food to eat til the next harvest.
+People needed a way to preserve meat and vegetables for food until the next harvest.

 Traditionally, cooks would use saltpeter (a nitrate) to "cure" their meat.
-Saltpeter also tends to (preserve) the meat’s pinkish color - otherwise, when we cook it without it, it turns slightly gray.
-(Stay tuned - we've got a nifty trick for that!)
+Saltpeter also tends to preserve the meat’s pinkish color - otherwise, when we cook it without it, it turns slightly gray.
+(Stay tuned - I’ve got a nifty trick for that!)

 The nitrate substance was also used to prevent contamination by pathogens.
 While one can certainly use the nitrates specifically for preparing home-cured meats (there are plenty of recipes online), I am using celery juice and whey.